 At QuickFee, we offer 2 simple ways to help accountants streamline the billing cycle:

-• Pay in Full: Clients can pay 24/7 by credit card, ACH, or monthly payment plan, allowing you to get paid faster.
+- Pay Now: Clients can pay 24/7 by Card, ACH, or monthly payment plan, allowing you to get paid faster.

 Ingredient #3: Communication